 The living nativity scene of Equi Terme in Tuscany is one of Italy’s best events taking place during Christmas time.
-Dozens of real people in costume let visitors re-live the magical atmosphere of the birth of Jesus in Bethlehem.
+Every year from 23 to 26 Dec, dozens of real people in costume let visitors re-live the magical atmosphere of the birth of Jesus in Bethlehem.

 Besides, a healthy stroll around a live nativity scene, Presepe Vivente in Italian, is a good idea to survive after the big feasts of Christmas and Boxing Day.

 Equi Terme is a small village of Lunigiana, an area in northern Tuscany known for its mountains, medieval castles, and traditional food.
 Equi rises on the slopes of the Apuan Alps at the confluence of two creeks, the Fagli and the Lucido, and was an important center since the time of ancient Romans for its thermal baths.

 Today, due to a recent earthquake, only a few people still live in the old center of Equi.
 Moreover, there are tourist attractions that make this off-the-beaten-path destination interesting to visit.
 You find wild hot springs and a small wellness center.
 A Geoarcheopark to explore karst caves, and an archaeological site with rests of prehistoric animals.
 At the local museum, you can learn more about grottos and the ancient inhabitants of the area.
 And during Christmas time, the living nativity scene transforms the town center into a little Bethlehem.

 Being in the middle of the Apuan Alps Natural Park, it takes a while to arrive in Equi Terme.
 Depending on where you are in Tuscany, you can use both the car and the train.